 Hermoine being played by a Black actress in Cursed Child is great.
 Hermoine’s physical appearance doesn’t have any bearing on the plot.

-I have no issued with the Cursed Child play casting.
+I have no issue with the Cursed Child play casting.
 J.K Rowling tweeted that, Hermonie’s skin colour was never specified in the books.
 As Book Riot put it, the text of the Harry Potter books suggests Hermoine is white with dark, bushy hair, whereas, with other characters, their skin colour or ethnicity is more explicit, like Dean Thomas and Angelina Thompson.
 I think it would have been more sincere to simply say she liked the casting and welcomed the diversity, and leave it at that.

 Her comments about the transgender community are not something I can stand by.
 Trans women are women.